Decentralized and Privacy-Preserving Learning of Approximate Stackelberg Solutions in Energy Trading Games with Demand Response Aggregators: Introduction

-The rest of this paper is organized as follows.
-Section \ref{sec:prob_form} formulates the game between heterogeneous prosumers and the DR-aggregator.
-Section \ref{sec:onl_learn} proposes a scalable online learning approach of the prosumers' cumulative equilibrium strategy, since the equilibrium strategies cannot be derived in closed-form \cite{kampezidou2021online}, as well as, theoretical solution quality bounds.
-Section \ref{sec:exp_res} gives experimental results on California grid data and section \ref{sec:concl} summarizes conclusions and future work.
+The rest of this paper is structured as follows.
+Section \ref{sec:prob_form} proposes the game formulation between heterogeneous prosumers and the DR-aggregator.
+Section \ref{sec:onl_learn} proposes a decentralized, privacy-preserving learning algorithm of game equilibria that cannot be derived in closed-form \cite{kampezidou2021online}, and theoretical approximation quality bounds.
+Section \ref{sec:exp_res} gives experimental results on the California grid and market data and section \ref{sec:concl} summarizes conclusions and future work.
 An Appendix with proofs complements this paper.